zillur-av/LVLane/README.md

 ## Installation
-This repository is a modified version of [lanedet](github.com/Turoad/lanedet.git); so, it you installed that, no need to install this one.
+This repository is a modified version of [lanedet](https://github.com/Turoad/lanedet.git); so, it you installed that, no need to install this one.
+Just clone this and use the same conda environment.
 <!--
 Please refer to [INSTALL.md](INSTALL.md) for installation.
 -->